jeffbauerle/MTB-Trail-EDA/README.md

 Look at regional differences in the relationship of decent per mile and difficulty, and perform a t-test.
 Subset word frequency / wordcloud for higher ranked trails and lower ranked trails.

-Look into clustering of trails by difficulty
+Look into clustering of trails by difficulty.
 [Link to interactive map](https://jeff-den18-capstones.s3-us-west-2.amazonaws.com/crested_butte_locations2.html)